nvim-lua/kickstart.nvim/README.md

 ## Features
 1) It is inside container.
 So this devbox can act like devcontainer (vscode)
 2) Code block can be collapsed/expanded like vscode
-3) Debugging can be done.
+3) Debugging can be done for python/Pytest.
+Also added sample configuration for profiler as well.

 ## Debuypy inside venv problem is resolved